-Recently, checking google new tool databoard I found a google research about multi-screen experience, I few month before I was reading a similar whitepaper carried out by Microsoft.
-This aimed to write about common points and divergences between this both great and tremendously helpful research from these two major companies.
+Recently, checking Google's new tool databoard, I found Google research about multi-screen experience.
+A few months earlier I saw a similar whitepaper written by Microsoft.
+This made me want to write about common points and difference between this both great and tremendously helpful research from these two major companies.

 These are just some of the many question that are answered through these whitepapers.
 Keep reading and find out what you should know about multi-screening.

 Although both papers are not so new -Google’s research is from 2012 and Microsoft’s from first quarter of this year- just in case you missed it -like I did!- here’s my insights about this two whitepapers full of powerful insights about media consume these days around multi-screen behaviour.
 I must say Microsoft approach definitively is my favourite, you’ll see why next.
 First of all, when they talk about multi-screen experience, refer to the same: when consumers are using more than one screen at a time, either sequentially, simultaneously or separately.
 This form of media consumption, both agree, is increasingly becoming the default mode of content consuming and is deeply affecting the way users engage.
 That’s why even you are and advertising trying to engage your customer or a company trying to deliver a great user experience this insights are for you.

 - Both agree simply the media consumption has radically changed.
 Users are more in control of their content grasping.
 Consumers are using multi-screening in a way that can satisfy that control desire, either for amplify experiences, share, connect with others, do multitasking or simply get things done.

 - Both emphasize the need to adapt to this new multi-screening scenario in a way that we could engage our consumers catching up in the right moment and in the right way.
 User experience has toppled content’s reign as king.
 Consumers now control their own flow of content.